Skip to main content

 • Human Resources Employee Relations – HR-related staff concerns

 After consultation, if the issue remains unresolved then it may be necessary to file a grievance.
-A grievance is either a circumstance thought to be unjust or injurious and a ground for complaint, or a statement of complaint against a real or imagined injustice or injury [1].
+A grievance is either a circumstance thought to be unjust or injurious and a ground for a complaint, or a statement of complaint against a real or imagined injustice or injury [1].
 A grievant who claims a circumstance of grievance exists should discuss and file a statement with an appropriate committee or individual.
 However, in practice, it may not always be easy to identify where to start.
 While many options and outlets exist to discuss a grievance, the official statement of a complaint can only be filed and pursued in one place.

-Where to file a grievance?
+Where to file a grievance

 Academic Freedom and Tenure

-• Any grievance which constitutes an allegation that an action taken, or threatened, violates the grievant’s academic freedom or their academic tenure, can be filed with the Faculty Senate – Academic Freedom and Tenure Committee.
+• Any grievance which constitutes an allegation that an action taken, or threatened, violates the grievant’s academic freedom or academic tenure, can be filed with the Faculty Senate – Academic Freedom and Tenure Committee.
 Grievances involving academic freedom and tenure may also concern the terms of the collective bargaining agreement.
 In such cases, consult with the AAUP grievance officer before filing a grievance.

 Collective Bargaining Agreement Violations

-• If a grievance involves a dispute concerning the interpretation and/or application and/or alleged violation of a specific term or provision in the collective bargaining agreement, which include negotiated terms and conditions of employment, then contact the AAUP Grievance Officer.
+• If a grievance involves a dispute concerning the interpretation and/or application and/or alleged violation of a specific term or provision in the collective bargaining agreement, which includes negotiated terms and conditions of employment, then contact the AAUP Grievance Officer.
 A formal grievance must be filed within 60 days of the problem occurring or the date on which the grievant knew or reasonably should have known of the problem if the date is later.

 Professional/Scientific Misconduct